SujanKumarMitra/survey-app/README.md

 ## Design

 This whole system is split into different microservices.
-* **Data Storage Service**: Responsible for storage and retrieval the created surveys and its submissions. (acts as the DAO layer)
+* **Data Storage Service**: Responsible for storage and retrieval of created surveys and its submissions. (acts as the DAO layer)
 * **Form Service**: Responsible for handling form-creation and submission of surveys.(acts as the service layer)
-* **Gateway Server**: Responsible for routing requests from clients to the microservices.
+* **API Gateway**: Responsible for routing requests from clients to the microservices.
 * **Discovery Service**: Service Registry for microservice inter-communication.
 * **Config Server**: Centralized Configuration Server to provide configurations to the microservices.
 * **App-UI**: (Not a microservice) but acts as main front-end client app.